NikosAlexandris/i.landsat8.swlst/README.md

 - Deduplicate code in split_window_lst class >
   _build_average_emissivity_mapcalc() and _build_delta_emissivity_mapcalc()
-- Implement a median window filter, an another option in addition to mean.
+- Implement a median window filter, as another option in addition to mean.
 - Profiling
 - Implement a complete cloud masking function using the BQA image.
 Support for user requested confidence or types of clouds (?).
 Eg: options=